bearlike/bearlike/README.md

 ### Little More About Me

 I am very much a kid at heart, love to cook :ramen:, listen to jazz :saxophone:	and play video games :video_game:.
 I love meeting new people and learning new things, so please feel free to say hello and share a story with me.
-I'm good at Team Building and collaboration, infact I'm currently the Chair of [SVCE-ACM Student Chapter](https://svce.acm.org/).
+I'm good at Team Building and collaboration, in fact, I'm currently the Chair of [SVCE-ACM Student Chapter](https://svce.acm.org/).
 My secret sauce is getting people excited about the things I'm excited about.
 I also love Hackathons (Who doesn't love Pizzas, Red Bull and Swags).
 I'm currently focusing :dart: of Cloud Architectures, Natural Language Processing and Deep Learning.

-Here's my favorite song for you :trumpet:- [**Feeling Good** by **Nina Simone**.](https://youtube.com/watch?v=BNMKGYiJpvg)
+Here's my favourite song for you :trumpet:- [**Feeling Good** by **Nina Simone**.](https://youtube.com/watch?v=BNMKGYiJpvg)

-### Programming Languages Known :scroll:
+### Programming Languages :scroll:

 <img height="32" width="32" src="https://cdn.thekrishna.in/img/icon/python.svg" />&nbsp;
 <img height="32" width="32" src="https://cdn.thekrishna.in/img/icon/java.svg" />&nbsp;